What to Do if You Are Experiencing Back Pain After a Car Accident

 • Sacral-occipital technique (SOT)

-We will diagnose your injuries, explore your symptoms, and advise you about which technique(s) may be most effective in relieving your pain.
+When you trust our team with your care, we will diagnose your injuries, explore your symptoms, and advise you about which technique(s) may be most effective in relieving your pain.
+However, addressing the underlying cause of your pain is not the last step in the treatment process.
+We will also prescribe physical therapy and rehabilitation specifically suited to your unique needs.

 • Ultrasound therapy